MTRNord/beeper-dnf/README.md

 ### Build in a clean chroot with mock (recommended)

-`mock` replicates what COPR does and catches missing `BuildRequires`:
+`mock` replicates what CI does and catches missing `BuildRequires`:

 ```sh
 sudo dnf install mock